Home - Book Preview

 “Do we have assigned seats in homeroom?” he asked.

-“We most certainly do, young man!” she responded in a stern manner, shaking a finger at him.
-“Why, chaos would reign should we let the ill-informed choose their own seating!”
-Jeff laughed with her.
+“We most certainly do, young man!” she responded sternly, shaking a finger at him.
+“Why, chaos would reign should we let the ill-informed choose their seating!”

-“Thanks, Mrs. E. I’ll go and introduce myself, if you’ll excuse me?”
+“Thanks, Mrs. E. I’ll go and introduce myself if you’ll excuse me?”

 “You must be Tom Jarrett’s brother,” Jeff said.